alamin931761/the-memory-maker-server/README.md

 # [The Memory Maker](https://the-memory-maker-71efe.firebaseapp.com)
 Welcome to The Memory Maker.
 It is a photographer's website.
-This repository contains the client-side code for the website.
+This repository contains the server-side code for the website.

 ## Login Credentials
 * Owner: